-Sea to Sky Holistic Vet is a house and farm call only veterinary practice offering high quality personalized holistic veterinary care tailored to the unique needs of your animal.
+Sea to Sky Holistic Vet is a specialized house and farm call only veterinary practice offering high quality personalized holistic veterinary care tailored to the unique needs of your animal.
 For more information about equine services see our equine website www.SeatoSkyEquine.com.

-Learn more about different holistic treatment options offered by Dr. Aja: Acupuncture, Laser Therapy, Massage, Chiropractic, Herbal Medicine, Nutrition/Food Therapy, Aromatherapy, Supplements/Nutraceuticals
+Learn more about some of the different holistic treatment options offered by Dr. Aja: Rehabilitation, Acupuncture, Laser Therapy, Massage, Chiropractic, Herbal Medicine, Nutrition/Food Therapy, Aromatherapy, Supplements/Nutraceuticals

-Sea to Sky Holistic Vet is a specialized house and farm call only holistic practice so all surgeries (including dog and cat dentistry), radiographs, ultrasound, and emergency/urgent care is referred to other trusted veterinary clinics.
+Sea to Sky Holistic Vet is a specialized house and farm call only vet focused exclusively on holistic care so all surgeries (including dog and cat dentistry), xrays, diagnostic ultrasound, bloodwork and emergency/urgent care is referred to other trusted veterinary clinics.
 A partial list of emergency clinics in western Washington can be found at the bottom of this page.

 Acupuncture is part of Traditional Chinese Veterinary Medicine which looks at the whole patient and tries to treat underlying issues rather than just focusing on symptoms.
 Acupuncture is a technique using very small needles to stimulate points on the body.
-This causes pain relief, decreases inflammation and normalizes blood flow and nerve function.
-Acupuncture can help in the treatment and prevention of many diseases including allergies, arthritis, kidney disease, gastrointestinal disease, lameness, cancer, and behavioral problems.
+This results in pain relief, decreases inflammation and normalizes blood flow and nerve function.
+Acupuncture can help in the treatment and prevention of many diseases including allergies, arthritis, kidney disease, gastrointestinal disease, lameness, thyroid disease, metabolic disease, cancer, and behavioral problems.
 It can also be a tool to optimize the health and performance of equine and canine athletes.
 Dr. Aja is a Certified Veterinary Acupuncturist with advanced training in Traditional Chinese Veterinary Medicine including acupuncture.
 Techniques used include classic Five Elements, Meridian, and Zang-Fu needling and as well as several special, gentle but powerful, non-insertion needling Japanese acupuncture techniques called Teishin and Sanshin.
 Learn more about acupuncture for pets on our blog!

 Sometimes called "Cold Laser" or "Low Level Laser Therapy" the scientific term is Photobiomodulation.
 Laser therapy uses near infrared light wavelengths (not visible to the human eye) which go into the tissue and change what the cells are doing.
 Within the cells it essentially "turns off" the pathways that are causing inflammation and pain and promotes healing and return to normal function.
 It's painless and doesn't even require direct contact to work so it's an effective option for animals that prefer minimal touching or don't enjoy acupuncture as we can stimulate acupuncture points with it as well.

 The therapeutic benefits of massage have been known to cultures throughout history.
 It's beneficial for animals just as it is for people.
 Massage is helpful for reducing pain and inflammation as well as normalizing blood flow and nerve function.
 In addition to massage during the appointment Dr. Aja will teach you some simple but effective techniques that you can use to help your animal between appointments.
-Dr. Aja has advanced training in massage including Tui-Na a Traditional Chinese Veterinary Medicine technique which combines massage and acupressure to get many of the benefits of acupuncture without the use of needles and treatment of musculoskeletal issues and pain with Myofascial Trigger Point Therapy.
+Dr. Aja has advanced training in massage and bodywork techniques including Tui-Na a Traditional Chinese Veterinary Medicine technique which combines massage and acupressure to get many of the benefits of acupuncture without the use of needles and treatment of musculoskeletal issues and pain with Myofascial Trigger Point Therapy.
 She is one of only a few vets in the country to be a Certified Myofascial Trigger Point Therapist (CMTPT).

 Bodies are meant to move.
 There's actually over a hundred joints in the body, mostly in the spine, which allow normal movement.
 When joints aren't moving correctly then other areas of the body have to compensate and they start moving incorrectly because they're overworking, the muscles get tight and painful from overwork, the nerves get irritated by the abnormal movement and bloodflow is altered.
-All of these changes lead to inflammation, altered function of the body and pain.
+All of these changes lead to inflammation, altered function of the body, and pain.
 With chiropractic treatment a veterinarian or chiropractor with special training and certification in animal chiropractic checks every joint in the body to make sure it's moving correctly.
 If it's not moving correctly an adjustment is done which allows the joint to then move normally again restoring normal blood flow and nerve function and reducing inflammation and pain.
 These adjustments are very quick and precise and typically don’t cause any discomfort.
 Most of the time it’s so quick and painless that people don’t even realize it’s happened!
 Dr. Aja is a graduate of Options for Animals College of Animal Chiropractic and is Certified in Veterinary Chiropractic by the International Veterinary Chiropractic Association.

 People have been using herbal medicines for thousands of years across cultures.
 Herbs contain many active ingredients which have physical effects on the body and mind.
 Today we mainly use herbal medicines from Traditional Chinese Medicine, Ayurvedic Medicine or from Western traditions of herbalism.
 Each of these types of herbal medicine use a different medical framework for diagnosing, preventing and treating disease with herbal medicine.
 Traditional Chinese Herbal medicine typically uses herbal formulas with 2-20 different herbs which all work synergistically in a balanced and holistic manner to treat the underlying disease.
 Ayurvedic Herbal medicine uses more single herbs than Traditional Chinese Medicine but some formulas with multiple herbs as well.
 Western herbal traditions typically use a single herb at a time.
 Dr. Aja has advanced training in herbal medicine and is able to prescribe Traditional Chinese, Ayurvedic or Western herbs based on the individual, unique needs of each patient.